Northrop Grumman Test Flies Jam-Proof GPS

 Key Takeaways:

-• Northrop Grumman successfully flight-tested its EGI-M (Embedded Global Positioning System / Inertial Navigation System Modernization) system, a new jam-proof navigation solution for military aircraft.
+• Northrop Grumman successfully flight tested its new Embedded GPS/Inertial Navigation System Modernization (EGI-M), a jam-proof navigation system for military aircraft.

-• The EGI-M system features an M-Code capable GPS receiver designed to provide quick and accurate positioning, navigation, and timing in GPS-contested and GPS-denied environments.
+• The EGI-M system features an M-Code capable GPS receiver, enabling accurate positioning, navigation, and timing even in GPS-contested or denied environments.

 See a mistake?
 Contact us.